Financial-Times/asana-bot/README.md

 Two config files are included:

 * Procfile for [Heroku](http://docs.spring.io/spring-boot/docs/current/reference/html/cloud-deployment-heroku.html) deployment.
-* circle.yml for [CircleCI](http://circleci.com) continous integration/deployment configuration.
+* circle.yml for [CircleCI](http://circleci.com) continuous integration/deployment configuration.

 The Heroku instance will also need the system.properties set.
 [Heroku has some documentation on how to do so](https://devcenter.heroku.com/articles/config-vars)